EleutherAI/magiCARP/carp/examples/vis/README.md

 cloobvis.ipynb: Similar to above but interactive and does not have an interactive plot.

+umapvis.py: Performs UMAP for dimensionality reduction on large section of encodings of dataset.
+Besides using UMAP instead of PCA, same as cloobvis.
+Defaults to using hypersphere coordinates, feel free to disable.

+UMAPVisualization.ipynb: Interactive version of above script lacking interactivity.

  **TODO**:

 - Add visualization of user defined samples